Of all the water flavors out there, metal probably isn’t your favorite.

 💡 How to Remove Metallic Taste From Drinking Water

-To achieve metal-free water, one of the best solutions is to use a water filter system.
+To achieve metal-free water, one of the best solutions is to use a water filtration system.

 Water filters – whole home filters, for example – offer a thorough level of filtration that can remove impurities that affect the taste, smell and quality of the water you drink.